indigoMac/smartMeet/README.md

 # SmartMeet

-A professional-grade productivity tool that simplifies external meeting scheduling via an Outlook add-in and secure backend infrastructure.
+A professional-grade productivity tool that simplifies internal and external meeting scheduling via an Outlook add-in and secure backend infrastructure.

 ## What SmartMeet Does